brownan/backathon/flows.rst

   - Maps (sha1(path), inode, mtime, size) to obj id
   - if an entry exists, it is assumed not to have changed on the filesystem
   - Keeps most recent version of seen files in this cache
+  - a TTL keeps files that haven't been seen for a while. (would it be better to just delete cache entries if a file isn't seen? maybe unless the file cache is shared among multiple backup sets)

 * Object Relations
   - Many-to-many relation of objects